cdzombak/pdate/README.md

 # `dateutil`

-`dateutil` will attempt to parse a given date/time stamp string, trying different formats.
+`dateutil` attempts to parse a given date/time stamp string, trying different formats.
 Once it parses the timestamp, it presents the parsed timestamp in UTC and your local timezone.

 ## Usage Examples